HabibaMAtiia/Nearest-Earth-Objects-Prediction/README.md

   - Recall: Sensitivity to identifying hazardous NEOs.
   - F1-score: Harmonic mean of precision and recall.
   - ROC
+  ## Model Optimization
+  - Hyperparameters Tuning using RandomizedSearchCV to avoid model overfitting.
 ## Results
 - The Random Forest model achieved the following performance:
   - Accuracy: 92%